plotzing/plotzing/README.md

 library(plotzing) #Note the lowercase "p"
 ```

 Plotzing only needs to be installed once.
-Afterward, you can load Plotzing whenever you open R using the command **`library(plotzing)`** If you are prompted to update other packages during the installation process, such as ggplot2, feel free to press enter to skip these updates.
+Afterward, you can load Plotzing whenever you open R using the command **`library(plotzing)`** If you are prompted to update other packages during the installation process, such as ggplot2, feel free to press the enter key to skip these updates.
 Additionally, it's important to note that, despite my capitalization of "Plotzing" throughout this document, loading plotzing into R requires a lowercase "p" (i.e., "plotzing"), as seen in the code above.

 If you wish to update Plotzing, simply unload the package if it's already loaded, reinstall the package, and reload Plotzing using the following code: